9: …And the World Will Go On Without You

 They would not see sunset.

 “Betrayed you?
 This is for your own good.
 She loves you.
-And I don’t understand why.”
+And I can’t figure out why.”

 J marched back toward Cyn.
 The little drone crawled over the bed for a better position.
 Falling at the foot of the bed, with more space behind her in Tessa’s vast room, she backed away.